 - 7th January Things get back to normal again.
 The January sales begin on the 7th January in stores.

 - It is the first working day after the Christmas holidays.

 Brush up on your Spanish while enjoying a Granada Christmas

-- Zambomba – a typical instrument made from a flower pot and skin that only comes out at Christmastime
+- Zambomba – a typical instrument made from a flower pot and hide lid (pig skin) that only comes out at Christmastime

 - Pandareta – Tambourine, very often used to sing Spanish Christmas carols

 - Portal de Belen o belen – Nativity scenes

 - Pessebre – Manger or crib, part of the Nativity scene